727800350/note/cs/storage/redis/README.md

 Sorted sets are implemented via a dual-ported data structure containing both a skip list and a hash table.

-## hash
-Redis Hashes are maps between string fields and string values, so they are the perfect data type to represent objects (e.g. A User with a number of fields like name, surname, age, and so forth):

 With sorted sets you can add, remove, or update elements in a very fast way (in a time proportional to the logarithm of the number of elements).
 Since elements are taken in order and not ordered afterwards, you can also get ranges by score or by rank (position) in a very fast way.
 Accessing the middle of a sorted set is also very fast, so you can use Sorted